ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    1. Navigate to `Jenkins Home` > select `seedJob` > select `Configure`
    2. Scroll to the `Source Code Management` section > select `Git`
    3. In the `Repository URL` field, enter the [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines) url
-       * Leave everything else as the default configuration
+       * Leave everything else as the default configuration.
      ![seed-config-repo](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-repo-config.png)

 ### Configuring the `seedJob` to use `dsl/seed.groovy` we will store in github